Block Chain use in Record and Document Management

 On a block chain, subsequent blocks are built upon the hashed data of the previous block.
 I.E. Block 2 is built incorporating the hashed values of Block 1; Block 3 is build using the hashed value of Block 2.
 Hence if there is any amendment of record of events in Block 1, the hacker will have to redo data on Block 2 & 3 as well.
 He has to do it across all the connected computers and against time because a new block is added every ten minutes or lesser.

-Moving into the real world
+Materialised into the real world

 “As revolutionary as it sounds, Blockchain truly is a mechanism to being everyone to the highest degree of accountability.
-No more missed transactions, human or machine errors, or even an exchange that we not done with the consent of the parties involved.
+No more missed transactions, human or machine errors, or even an exchange that was not done with the consent of the parties involved.
 Above all else, the most critical area where Blockchain helps is to guarantee the validity of a transaction by recording it not only on a main register but a connected distribution system of registers, all of which are connected through a secure validation mechanism”

 Ian Khan, TEDx Speaker